takluyver/pynsist/doc/cfgfile.rst

 .. describe:: icon (optional)

-  Path to a ``.ico`` file to be used for shortcuts to your application. pynsis has a default generic icon, but you probably want to replace it.
+  Path to a ``.ico`` file to be used for shortcuts to your application.
+Pynsist has a default generic icon, but you probably want to replace it.

 .. describe:: console (optional)